 This restaurant relocated to Lakeview from Uptown a few years ago, and they’ve been cruising along with quality Italian food the entire time.
 You can keep things straightforward with the pastas, fishes, and meats, but don’t be afraid to get pizza involved, too.

-A friendly little Asian restaurant in the midst of the Boystown portion of East Lakeview.
+A friendly Thai restaurant in the midst of the Boystown portion of East Lakeview.
 Want to feel and act like a neighborhood regular?
 Get takeout or grab a BYOB dinner at Joy’s, because that’s what everyone in the neighborhood is doing.